Package insert / product label

-Dosage Form: capsule, liquid filled
+Dosage form: capsule, liquid filled

-DO NOT ADMINISTER Nimodipine INTRAVENOUSLY OR BY OTHER PARENTERAL ROUTES.
-DEATHS AND SERIOUS, LIFE-THREATENING ADVERSE EVENTS HAVE OCCURRED WHEN THE CONTENTS OF Nimodipine CAPSULES HAVE BEEN INJECTED PARENTERALLY (see WARNINGS and DOSAGE AND ADMINISTRATION).
+DO NOT ADMINISTER NIMODIPINE INTRAVENOUSLY OR BY OTHER PARENTERAL ROUTES.
+DEATHS AND SERIOUS, LIFE THREATENING ADVERSE EVENTS HAVE OCCURRED WHEN THE CONTENTS OF NIMODIPINE CAPSULES HAVE BEEN INJECTED PARENTERALLY (See WARNINGS and DOSAGE AND ADMINISTRATION).

 Nimodipine - Clinical Pharmacology

 Nimodipine is a calcium channel blocker.
 The contractile processes of smooth muscle cells are dependent upon calcium ions, which enter these cells during depolarization as slow ionic transmembrane currents.
 Nimodipine inhibits calcium ion transfer into these cells and thus inhibits contractions of vascular smooth muscle.
-In animal experiments, Nimodipine had a greater effect on cerebral arteries than on arteries elsewhere in the body perhaps because it is highly lipophilic, allowing it to cross the blood-brain barrier; concentrations of Nimodipine as high as 12.5 ng/mL have been detected in the cerebrospinal fluid of Nimodipine-treated subarachnoid hemorrhage (SAH) patients.
+In animal experiments, nimodipine had a greater effect on cerebral arteries than on arteries elsewhere in the body perhaps because it is highly lipophilic, allowing it to cross the blood-brain barrier; concentrations of nimodipine as high as 12.5 ng/mL have been detected in the cerebrospinal fluid of nimodipine-treated subarachnoid hemorrhage (SAH) patients.

-The precise mechanism of action of Nimodipine in humans is unknown.
-Although the clinical studies described below demonstrate a favorable effect of Nimodipine on the severity of neurological deficits caused by cerebral vasospasm following SAH, there is no arteriographic evidence that the drug either prevents or relieves the spasm of these arteries.
+The precise mechanism of action of nimodipine in humans is unknown.
+Although the clinical studies described below demonstrate a favorable effect of nimodipine on the severity of neurological deficits caused by cerebral vasospasm following SAH, there is no arteriographic evidence that the drug either prevents or relieves the spasm of these arteries.
 However, whether or not the arteriographic methodology utilized was adequate to detect a clinically meaningful effect, if any, on vasospasm is unknown.

 Pharmacokinetics and Metabolism

-In man, Nimodipine is rapidly absorbed after oral administration, and peak concentrations are generally attained within one hour.
+In man, nimodipine is rapidly absorbed after oral administration, and peak concentrations are generally attained within one hour.
 The terminal elimination half-life is approximately 8 to 9 hours but earlier elimination rates are much more rapid, equivalent to a half-life of 1 to 2 hours; a consequence is the need for frequent (every 4 hours) dosing.
-There were no signs of accumulation when Nimodipine was given three times a day for seven days.
+There were no signs of accumulation when nimodipine was given three times a day for seven days.
 Nimodipine is over 95% bound to plasma proteins.
 The binding was concentration independent over the range of 10 ng/mL to 10 mcg/mL.
 Nimodipine is eliminated almost exclusively in the form of metabolites and less than 1% is recovered in the urine as unchanged drug.
 Numerous metabolites, all of which are either inactive or considerably less active than the parent compound, have been identified.
-The metabolism of Nimodipine is mediated by CYP3A4.
-Because of a high first-pass metabolism, the bioavailability of Nimodipine averages 13% after oral administration.
+The metabolism of nimodipine is mediated by CYP3A4.
+Because of a high first-pass metabolism, the bioavailability of nimodipine averages 13% after oral administration.
 The bioavailability is significantly increased in patients with hepatic cirrhosis, with Cmax approximately double that in normals which necessitates lowering the dose in this group of patients (see DOSAGE AND ADMINISTRATION).
-In a study of 24 healthy male volunteers, administration of Nimodipine capsules following a standard breakfast resulted in a 68% lower peak plasma concentration and 38% lower bioavailability relative to dosing under fasted conditions.
+In a study of 24 healthy male volunteers, administration of nimodipine capsules following a standard breakfast resulted in a 68% lower peak plasma concentration and 38% lower bioavailability relative to dosing under fasted conditions.

-In a single parallel-group study involving 24 elderly subjects (aged 59 to 79) and 24 younger subjects (aged 22 to 40), the observed AUC and Cmax of Nimodipine was approximately 2 fold higher in the elderly population compared to the younger study subjects following oral administration (given as a single dose of 30 mg and dosed to steady-state with 30 mg t.i.d. for 6 days).
-The clinical response to these age-related pharmacokinetic differences, however, was not considered significant (see PRECAUTIONS, Geriatric Use).
+In a single parallel-group study involving 24 elderly subjects (aged 59 to 79) and 24 younger subjects (aged 22 to 40), the observed AUC and Cmax of nimodipine was approximately 2-fold higher in the elderly population compared to the younger study subjects following oral administration (given as a single dose of 30 mg and dosed to steady-state with 30 mg t.i.d. for 6 days).
+The clinical response to these age-related pharmacokinetic differences, however, was not considered significant.
+(See PRECAUTIONS: Geriatric Use.)

 Nimodipine has been shown, in 4 randomized, double-blind, placebo-controlled trials, to reduce the severity of neurological deficits resulting from vasospasm in patients who have had a recent subarachnoid hemorrhage (SAH).
-The trials used doses ranging from 20 to 30 mg to 90 mg every 4 hours, with drug given for 21 days in 3 studies, and for at least 18 days in the other.
+The trials used doses ranging from 20–30 mg to 90 mg every 4 hours, with drug given for 21 days in 3 studies, and for at least 18 days in the other.
 Three of the four trials followed patients for 3 to 6 months.
-Three of the trials studied relatively well patients, with all or most patients in Hunt and Hess Grades I to III (essentially free of focal deficits after the initial bleed) the fourth studied much sicker patients, Hunt and Hess Grades III to V. Two studies, one U.S., one French, were similar in design, with relatively unimpaired SAH patients randomized to Nimodipine or placebo.
+Three of the trials studied relatively well patients, with all or most patients in Hunt and Hess Grades I to III (essentially free of focal deficits after the initial bleed) the fourth studied much sicker patients, Hunt and Hess Grades III to V. Two studies, one U.S., one French, were similar in design, with relatively unimpaired SAH patients randomized to nimodipine or placebo.
 In each, a judgment was made as to whether any late-developing deficit was due to spasm or other causes, and the deficits were graded.
-Both studies showed significantly fewer severe deficits due to spasm in the Nimodipine group; the second (French) study showed fewer spasm-related deficits of all severities.
+Both studies showed significantly fewer severe deficits due to spasm in the nimodipine group; the second (French) study showed fewer spasm-related deficits of all severities.
 No effect was seen on deficits not related to spasm.